 Esports-F1 to hold virtual races in place of postponed grands prix

-Formula One drivers will join video gamers in a series of virtual grands prix to replace races postponed by the coronavirus outbreak, the sport announced on Friday.
-The first, run on the official F1 2019 PC video game, will be held from 2000GMT on Sunday when fans should have been tuning in on television to the Bahrain Grand Prix.
+Formula One drivers will join video gamers and others in a series of virtual grands prix to replace a swathe of races postponed by the coronavirus outbreak, the sport announced on Friday.
+The first, run on the official F1 2019 PC video game, will be held from 2000GMT this Sunday -- a day when fans should have been tuning in to watch the real life Bahrain Grand Prix.

-The virtual race will be over 28 laps, half the usual distance of the real one under the Sakhir floodlights.
+The virtual race will be over 28 laps, half the real distance.
 "Every subsequent race weekend will see the postponed real-world Formula One race replaced with a Virtual Grand Prix," Formula One said in a statement.

-The Esports Virtual Grand Prix Series will run until May.
-The season-opening Australian and showcase Monaco grands prix have been canceled along with the races in Bahrain, Vietnam, China, the Netherlands, and Spain.
-The season is not due to start until the Azerbaijan Grand Prix on June 7, at the earliest.

-The broadcast will be available on the official Formula One YouTube, Twitch and Facebook channels and is expected to run for 90 minutes with qualifying to set the grid positions.
+Participants will compete remotely with a broadcast available on Formula One's YouTube, Twitch and Facebook channels.
+It is expected to run for 90 minutes, including qualifying.
 "Due to the wide variety of gaming skill levels amongst the drivers, game settings will be configured in such a way to encourage competitive and entertaining racing," Formula One added.

-Formula One said it will also host online exhibition races, allowing fans to go head-to-head with real F1 drivers, on non-race weekends.
+Online exhibition races, allowing fans to go head-to-head with real F1 drivers, will be held on non-GP weekends.
 "We are very pleased to be able to bring some light relief in the form of the F1 Esports Virtual GP, in these unpredictable times, as we hope to entertain fans missing the regular sporting action," said Julian Tan, Formula One's head of Esports.

 "With every major sports league in the world unable to compete, it is a great time to highlight the benefits of esports and the incredible skill that's on show."
-Formula One will be one of several offerings aiming to fill the gap this weekend, with some Formula One drivers also involved in those.
+Interest in online racing has exploded since real life motorsport activities were stalled by the virus and this weekend offers plenty of choices.

-"Super Sim Saturday" will see three virtual races in quick succession the Nuerburgring Endurance Series, IMSA Super Sebring and THE RACE All-Stars Esports Battle.
-The All-Stars event, first organized at short notice by Torque Esports and www.the-race.com last Sunday when Australia was canceled and featuring Red Bull's Max Verstappen, has moved from Sunday to Saturday to avoid a clash with F1.
+"Super Sim Saturday" sees three virtual races in quick succession -- the Nuerburgring Endurance Series, IMSA Super Sebring and THE RACE All-Stars Esports Battle.
+The All-Stars event, first organized at short notice by Torque Esports and www.the-race.com last Sunday when Australia was cancelled and featuring Red Bull's Max Verstappen, has moved from Sunday to Saturday to avoid a clash with F1.

-Veloce Esports are also running a 'Not the Bah GP' at 1800GMT on Sunday after an initial 'Not the Aus GP' with McLaren F1 driver Lando Norris last weekend.
+Veloce Esports are running a 'Not the Bah GP' at 1800GMT on Sunday after an initial 'Not the Aus GP' with McLaren F1 driver Lando Norris last weekend.
+Golfer Ian Poulter said he will be in that field, along with Real Madrid goalkeeper Thibaut Courtois.

+"I love cars, I love Formula One, I love everything about motorsport," the Briton told Sky Sports television from his home in Florida, where he has a simulator in his garage.
+"It should be fun not just for me but viewerships around the world which are craving sports... we'd love to get back to normality in sport as soon as possible, but if we can do it in a different format it will be quite fun for everyone to see."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)